prabhat5172992/HerokuDeployment/README.md

-# Node js app deployment on Heroku Server
+#Node js app deployment on Heroku Server
-NOTE: ALL COMMANDS NEED SHOULD BE RUN FROM ROOT OF YOUR PROJRCT USING CMD.
+NOTE: ALL COMMANDS NEED TO BE RUN FROM ROOT OF YOUR PROJRCT USING CMD.

 Steps to Deploy: